SHH189/CMPINF_401/README.md

 # CMPINF_401

-Assignments and labs from my intermediate programming course.
+Assignments and labs from an intermediate programming course.